lmc2179/lmc2179.github.io/drafts/causalimpact.md

 Pearl perspective: We are controlling for cyclic effects, the same things that affect parallel time series, and any other factors we include as covariates

-# Intro: What is Causal Inference, exactly
+# Intro: What and why in causal inference

 Potential outcomes